 - Popular Music in America by Michael Campbell

-American Music for Your Kids to Listen To
+American History Music for Your Kids to Listen To

 The best way to teach music is through listening.
-So, if you don’t want to dive into a full study but do want to help your children to experienc history by setting a mood you can simply turn on music in your homeschool while they work on their history lessons.
+So, if you don’t want to dive into a full American History Music Study but do want to help your children to experience history by setting a mood you can simply turn on music in your homeschool while they work on their history lessons.
 I’ve gathered a variety of music from the different American generations for your listening pleasure.